cloudmesh-community/book/chapters/container/singularity/singularity.md

 `[test_user@comet-06-04 ~]$ module load singularity [test_user@comet-06-04 ~]$ singularity shell centos7.img [test_user@comet-06-04 ~]$ ./hello_world.sh`

-If all goes well, you should see "Hello, World!" in the console output.
+If all goes well, you should see *Hello, World!* in the console output.